What if they cancel?

 The other benefit of offering additional services while discussing increased rates is leveraging price anchoring.

 By giving the client a much larger price point to consider, your new rate and their current package will look smaller and be more palatable.

 You’re also expanding the client’s frame of mind by showing them how much more you could do for them.
-Even if they say no to the more extensive service offering, they are now aware that you can do more for them.
+Even if they say no to the more extensive service offering, they know you can do more for them.

-If they decide they want to be more aggressive with their marketing, they will know that you are available to help them with the initiative.
+If they decide to be more aggressive with their marketing, they will know you can help them with the initiative.